edgio-docs/edgio-docs/guides/applications/v7/edge_functions/htmltransformer.md

 <Important>

-This usgae is not recommended for large responses as it may exceed memory limitations.
+This usage is not recommended for large responses as it may exceed memory limitations.
 Use the [`HtmlTransformer.stream()`](#stream) method to stream the response body during transformation.